 In determining the net realizable value of inventories, management takes into account the most reliable evidence available at the times the estimates are made.
-Future realization of the carrying amounts of inventories (P1.05 billion and P0.46 billion as at December 31, 2010 and 2009, respectively, as presented in Note 8) is affected by price changes.
+Future realization of the carrying amounts of inventories (P1.05 billion as at December 31, 2010 as presented in Note 8) is affected by price changes.
 Both aspects are considered key sources of estimation uncertainty and may cause significant adjustments to the Group's inventories within the next financial year.